The world’s best shore diving is in Bonaire where you can buy unlimited scuba diving packages

 - You need to dive with a buddy, so it’s better to travel as a buddy pair.
 But if you don’t have a buddy, you can sign up to one of the dive shop’s ‘looking for a buddy‘ systems.

 - You will need to complete the mandatory Marine Park Orientation.
 This is to check you are safe to dive and to check your buoyancy control.
-They need to know you’ll not be damaging the coral reefs by not being able to control buoyancy.
+They need to know you’ll not be damaging the coral reefs because you can’t control your buoyancy.

 - You’ll need to purchase a Bonaire Marine Park tag before entering the water